SlowBubble/video-spreadsheet/README.md

 - Build a spreadsheet editor which is a video director that instructs the browser how to play out the desired video.

+# wishlist

+- Need to migrate from startMs to inputStartMs and endMs to inputEndMs, and positionMs to outputStartMs

 # m8c (done)
 - When the "Short" button is pressed, prompt for the % of the default window size to open the new window in.
 Default the value to be 100.
   - Note: The current default window size is set to 854 by 1520.